David Ramseyer

-David Ramseyer (born 11 January 1987) is a Swiss-French basketball player for AMSB of the LNB Pro B.
+David Ramseyer (born 11 January 1987) is a Swiss-French basketball player for Saint-Vallier Basket Drôme of the Nationale Masculine 1.

 Professional career

-In the past, he also played for the Lions de Geneve.
+In the past, he also played for the Lions de Genève.

 From 2012 to 2014 he played for the French league Pro-A club Boulazac Basket Dordogne.
 In March 2017, he signed for Swiss top-tier team Union Neuchâtel Basket.

 International career

 He has been a member of the Swiss national basketball team.